AI-Ascent/AI-Ascent-Backend/README.md

 - Prompt injection detection for user inputs
 - PII (Personal Identifiable Information) redaction from prompts
 - Safe processing of all AI agent interactions

-## Agents

-The backend uses AI agents powered by LangChain for various processing tasks.

-### Feedback Agent
-- **Purpose**: Processes and analyzes user feedback to provide classification and actionable insights.
-- **Features**:
-  - **Classification**: Categorizes feedback into strengths and improvements using sentiment analysis, filtering out biased content.
-  - **Insights Generation**: Creates actionable insights from classified feedback and provides growth tips.
-  - **Bias Filtering**: Uses ML models to remove discriminatory or biased feedback.
-- **How it works**:
-  - Uses structured output models with Pydantic for consistent responses.
-  - Employs a pipeline approach: first classifies feedback, then generates insights.
-  - Filters feedback for bias using HuggingFace models.
-  - Utilizes language models specified by the `FEEDBACK_MODEL` environment variable with temperature 0.0 for consistency.

-### Onboard Agent
-- **Purpose**: Provides personalized onboarding information using semantic search and AI reasoning.
-- **Features**:
-  - **Semantic Search**: Uses vector embeddings to find similar job titles, specializations, and tags.
-  - **Intelligent Matching**: Combines multiple search strategies to find the most relevant onboarding content.
-  - **Dynamic Content Generation**: Creates customized onboarding plans when exact matches aren't found.
-- **How it works**:
-  - Utilizes HuggingFace embeddings for vector similarity search on job titles, specializations, and tags.
-  - Employs a tool-calling agent with specialized search tools.
-  - Searches for similar jobs using cosine distance on vector fields.
-  - Compiles information from multiple similar roles to generate comprehensive onboarding materials.
-  - Returns structured JSON with checklists, resources, and explanations.
-  - Uses the language model specified by the `ONBOARD_MODEL` environment variable.

-### Skill Agent
-- **Purpose**: Provides personalized skill development recommendations using semantic search and external resources.
-- **Features**:
-  - **Semantic Search**: Uses vector embeddings to find relevant skills and resources.
-  - **Personalization**: Incorporates user feedback insights for tailored recommendations.
-  - **External Integration**: Uses Tavily search for additional resources when catalog is insufficient.
-  - **Structured Output**: Returns organized skill recommendations with resources and learning outcomes.
-- **How it works**:
-  - Utilizes vector fuzzy search on skill titles, types, and tags.
-  - Employs a tool-calling agent with search and retrieval tools.
-  - Considers user context (job title, specialization) and feedback insights.
-  - Returns JSON with skills array containing titles, descriptions, learning outcomes, and resources.
-  - Uses the language model specified by the `SKILL_MODEL` environment variable.

-### Opportunity Agent
-- **Purpose**: Matches users with mentors based on improvement areas and organizational talent retention.
-- **Features**:
-  - **Mentor Matching**: Finds users whose strengths match others' improvement areas using vector similarity.
-  - **AI Selection**: Uses LLM to select the best mentor from candidates.
-  - **Multiple Improvements**: Handles multiple improvement areas with individual mentor recommendations.
-- **How it works**:
-  - Computes vector embeddings for user improvement areas.
-  - Finds similar user strengths using cosine distance.
-  - Uses structured LLM output to select best mentor matches.
-  - Returns detailed mentor information with reasoning.
-  - Uses the language model specified by the `OPPORTUNITY_MODEL` environment variable.

-### Safety Agent
-- **Purpose**: Ensures safe and appropriate processing of all user inputs and content.
-- **Features**:
-  - **Bias Detection**: Filters hate speech and discriminatory content in feedback.
-  - **Prompt Safety**: Detects and prevents prompt injection attacks.
-  - **PII Redaction**: Removes personal information from prompts before processing.
-- **How it works**:
-  - Uses HuggingFace models for hate speech classification and prompt injection detection.
-  - Applies regex-based PII redaction for emails and phone numbers.
-  - Integrates safety checks throughout the application.

-### Coordinator Agent
-- **Purpose**: A general-purpose agent for coordination tasks (currently not integrated into the API endpoints).
-- **How it works**:
-  - Initialized with a language model specified by the `CORDINATOR_MODEL` environment variable.
-  - Uses a structured chat zero-shot react description agent type.
-  - Designed for handling complex tasks with no predefined tools (tools list is empty).
-  - Can be extended for future features requiring multi-step reasoning or coordination.

 ## API Documentation